© Photo by ColiN00B, pixabay license

 Keep in mind:

-The calculation of the Impact factor (IF) for journal X in 2017
+The calculation of the Impact factor (IF) for a journal in the current year :

 A five-year coverage impact factor also exists.

-Source of data: the IF is based on data from the Web of Science Core Collection database (owned by Clarivate Analytics)
+Source of data: the IF is based on data from the Web of Science Core Collection database (owned by Clarivate Analytics).
+This metric is updated once a year in June.

 Where to find this indicator: